Where Does It Go?

 Latex and Water Based-Paint

-Drop off unwanted latex paint, water-based stains and clear finishes for recycling at any Take it Back Network location for a small recycling fee.
+Drop off unwanted latex paint, water-based stains and clear finishes for recycling at any PaintCare location.
+Cans/containers must have their original label to be accepted.

 Shredding & Hauling